Employment, Jobs, Careers and RFPs

 Work Setting

-• Kindergarten classroom, playground and neighborhood walks
+• Early Childhood classroom, playground, hikes, and neighborhood walks.

 • Monday, Tuesday, Wednesday, and Friday, hours of 3:00 pm to 5:00 pm and Thursday 1:45 pm to 5:00 pm